prahaladnadka18/prahaladnadka18/README.md

 ## **🚀 Goals**

 - Short-Term: [Your short-term goals, e.g., "Master full-stack development."]
-- Long-Term: [Your long-term goals, e.g., "Contribute to open-source and build innovative solutions."]
+- Long-Term: [Become an entrepreneur in the tech field, creating innovative technology-driven solutions that impact lives and drive progress]

 ---